Prompting for Login during SSO

 Max Age

 A more lenient way is to require a recent authentication.
-This can be controlled by passing in the max_age=300
+The client can control this by passing in the max_age

 query parameter in the request.
-It takes a value of number of seconds since last login.
-The Curity Identity Server will enforce that all authenticators (in a multi-factor flow) are used recently enough to match the max_age
+The parameter value specifies the number of seconds since the last login.
+The identity server will enforce that all authenticators (in a multi-factor flow) have been used recently enough to match the max_age

 requirement.
 Any SSO session deemed too old will trigger a re-authentication for that factor.